5 Training Tips for Effectively Building Muscle

 If you stay consistent, all the hard work will pay off and you are guaranteed to see visible results.

 Are you ready to get in shape and build strength?
-Get the adidas Training app and join the Don’t Stop Me Now Challenge!
+Get the adidas Training app and join a challenge!